sihaotan4/portfolio/README.md

 This is a collection of my data science work across various practice areas.

-In my past role, I was working at an economic government agency with 3+ years of experience engaging C-level executives on industry business projects and economic strategy.
+In my past role, I was working in an economic government agency, having accumulated 3+ years of experience engaging C-level executives on industry business projects and economic strategy.

 As a data scientist, my area of interest is in forecasting business input prices in our economy.
 Singapore is an open economy and most economic inputs (including energy) are imported.